samrith-s/genshi/README.md

 Another common problem which a lot of developers echo, is that with a lot of UI libraries/frameworks, there is no distinctly clear way to segregate you code.
 You can easily mix side effects and state updates.

-## Introducing - Hali
+## Introducing - Genshi

-Hali is built to be extremely lightweight (~2.5kb gzipped), but provide you the ability to manage state for simple counters to rich text notes.
+Genshi is built to be extremely lightweight (~2.5kb gzipped), but provide you the ability to manage state for simple counters to rich text notes.

-Hali is inspired by the [Elm architecture](https://guide.elm-lang.org/architecture/), and focuses on two major things:
+Genshi is inspired by the [Elm architecture](https://guide.elm-lang.org/architecture/), and focuses on two major things:

 - **Actions:** which directly update your application state
 - **Effects:** which encapsulate side-effects like API calls, logging and other asynchronous operations